vanekroman/MicroWeatherStation/README.md

 In the project we also use PSM (Power Saving Mode) predefined to Active time of 16 seconds (Timer3324) and Periodic tau for 1 minute (Timer3412), which means the active transmission time is 16 seconds and then the device goes into PSM and is put into sleep for a minute.

+## Used protocol
+We have opted to use MQTT network protocol due to it's simplicity.
+It's lightweigth and reliable.
+It is ideal for its usage in remote locations, such as our old telephone tower.
+MQTT's 3-way handshake proves ideal for this situation.
+MQTT broker isn't vulnerable or insecure with the right configuration, making it ideal to pass data onto clients.
+This also means that we can have multiple clients subscribing to the same broker due to MQTT's Topic policy.

 ## Used equipment
 - BPC-IOT Board V3
 - BG77
 - Grove AHT20 Temp/humid sensor
 - YF0028AA 4G Adhesive Mount Antenna

-## Getting Started

-In the development of our IoT project, we have leveraged two technologies that ensure both efficiency and reliability in communication: Message Queuing Telemetry Transport (MQTT) and Narrowband IoT (NB-IoT).
-MQTT is a lightweight messaging protocol designed for use in situations where bandwidth and power are at a premium, making it an excellent choice for IoT applications.
-It operates on top of the TCP/IP protocol, allowing for efficient communication between devices in a publish/subscribe model.

-On the other hand, Narrowband IoT (NB-IoT) is a standards-based low power wide area (LPWA) technology developed to enable a wide range of new IoT devices and services.
-NB-IoT significantly improves the power consumption of user devices, system capacity, and spectrum efficiency, especially in deep coverage.

-The combination of MQTT and NB-IoT in our project ensures that our IoT solutions are not only energy efficient but also capable of operating in remote or hard-to-reach areas, making it an ideal choice for a wide variety of IoT applications, such as our deployment on old meteorological poles with a height of over 10 meters above ground.

 ## Block Diagram Solution
 ![MicroWeatherStation](https://github.com/vanekroman/MicroWeatherStation/blob/main/meteostanice.png)

-## Used protocol
-We have opted to use MQTT network protocol due to it's simplicity.
-It's lightweigth and reliable.
-It is ideal for its usage in remote locations, such as our old telephone tower.
-MQTT's 3-way handshake proves ideal for this situation.
-MQTT broker isn't vulnerable or insecure with the right configuration, making it ideal to pass data onto clients.
-This also means that we can have multiple clients subscribing to the same broker due to MQTT's Topic policy.

 ## Current measurement in PSM mode
 ![Current measurement](./adc_current.png)